typelevel/frameless/README.md

 * Customizable, typesafe encoders (e.g., if a type does not have an encoder, it should not compile)
 * Enhanced type signature for built-in functions (e.g., if you apply an arithmetic operation on a non-numeric column, you get a compilation error)
-* Typesafe casting and projectios
+* Typesafe casting and projections

 Click [here](http://typelevel.org/frameless/TypedDatasetVsSparkDataset.html) for a detailed comparison of `TypedDataset` with Spark's `Dataset` API.